-The goal of the IA Industry Indicators report is to improve our understanding of the internet as an economic sector.
-We know the internet contributes massively to the U.S. and other economies around the globe, but we are just starting to piece together the details of the story – what drives the industry, how people use the internet, how broader trends impact the internet, etc. Policymakers, academics, and other stakeholders are grappling with these same questions and issues, and IA provides this report (along with its data) to help shed light on America’s most dynamic sector: the internet.
+The broader goal of the 3I data series is to improve our understanding of the internet as an economic sector.
+We know the internet contributes massively to the U.S. and other economies around the globe, but we are just starting to piece together the details of the story – what drives the industry, how are people using the internet, how broader trends impact the internet, etc. Numerous governments and other stakeholders are grappling with the same questions and issues and IA provides this report (along with its data) to help shed light on this dynamic sector.

-The 3I report offers information from five perspectives: Macroeconomic Indicators based on US government datasets; Microeconomic Indicators based on publicly-traded internet company data; a new of Digital Price Index measure based on common household digital goods; an internet Industry Risk Assessment on the major issues facing the internet industry; and an Internet Sentiment Survey, which offers insights into individual usership, expenditure, and preferences related to internet services and goods.
+The 3I Quarterly Report offers information from five perspectives: Macroeconomic Indicators based on US government datasets; Microeconomic Indicators based on publicly-traded internet company data; a new of Digital Price Index measure based on common household digital goods; an internet Industry Risk Assessment on the major issues facing the internet industry; and an Internet Sentiment Survey, which offers insights into individual usership, expenditure, and preferences related to internet services and goods.
 Internet Association presents these data in a neutral manner through standardized tables and graphs, which will be repeated in every issue.
-We also provide a short summary and Industry Focus section concentrating on a particular aspect of the data to start each issue.
+IA also provides a short summary and Industry Focus section concentrating on a particular aspect of the data to start each issue.

 As we continue to refine our understanding of the internet industry from a measurement standpoint, IA will also revise this report as necessary to ensure as accurate of information as possible.
-We will note all changes and any caveats clearly throughout the report.
+IA notes all changes and any caveats clearly throughout the document in the appropriate section.

-And as we all read and learn more about the internet as an economic sector, We’ll continue to engage with partners and other stakeholders to share valuable insights.
+And as we all read and learn more about the internet as an economic sector, IA will continue to engage with partners and other stakeholders to share valuable insights.

 Christopher Hooton, Ph.D.